rickalm/Deprecated-dc17/README.md

 ```
 docker run --privileged=true --net=host -it -d --name slave \
+  -v /var/run/docker.sock:/tmp/docker.sock \
+  -v /bin/docker:/bin/docker \
+  -v /var/lib/mesos:/data \
   -e 'EXHIBITOR_ADDRESS=127.0.0.1' \
   rickalm/dcos:1.7_aws_slave
 ```

+The first two volume mounts are there to provide the mesos-slave access to the host's docker environment so it can launch docker containers on the machine

+The third volume is identical to the one in the DCOS Master, allowing for persistance on the host so that the slave can resume its responsibilities with the shortest downtime

 Environment Variables that influence the startup